When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 Educate your audience on why they should learn more about your topic

 When you’re promoting your online course, you’ll find several different types of people in your audience.
-Some are dying to know more, others are content with what they know, and a third group is already an expert in what you’re teaching.
+Some are dying to know more.
+Others are content with what they know.
+A third group is already an expert in what you’re teaching.

 You’ll be marketing to the first and second group.